 The significant increase in website-affiliated litigation comes as all of us do practically everything online now – from shopping to dating to paying bills to searching for jobs and everything in between.
 In other words, it’s no surprise that just as brick and mortar facilities once faced legal threats for failing to make their facilities accessible to physically disabled people, companies are now facing legal pressure to make their digital products accessible for the visually impaired.
 Everyone deserves access, regardless of their physical limitations.

 Here’s the problem: The “ADA prohibits discrimination against the disabled in all places of public accommodation, which most courts have interpreted to include websites connected to a physical business,” as the Wall Street Journal reports; but it’s the most courts have interpreted part that should raise a red flag.
+Per the Journal:

 The Justice Department said in 2010 it would create website-access guidelines.
 It delayed the rule-making, then dropped it—leaving businesses to argue that they can't upgrade websites to standards that don't exist.
 The Justice Department declined to comment.